Last Updated on 08 Jun 2026 by Tania Putri

 Farmers in Sumatra plant their coffee at the beginning of the rainy season, typically between October and November.
 The region’s volcanic soil provides a nutrient-rich foundation for the coffee trees.

-Most farmers use Arabica coffee trees, which are well-suited to the climate and produce the sought-after Mandheling coffee.
+Most farmers cultivate Arabica coffee trees that thrive in the region’s climate and consistently produce the distinctive flavors associated with Mandheling coffee.

 The trees are spaced out carefully to allow for optimal growth.
 Farmers also practice agroforestry, planting coffee alongside other crops like bananas, cocoa, and various fruit trees.